britoskies/Hospital-Manager/README.md

 # HMS-Starter
 Hospital Management System.
 Starter Pack, for a Single Doctor

-### Includes
+### Features

 This pack includes the following modules:
-  - Manage appointments
+  - Manage appointments.
-  - Manage patients information, appointments and status
+  - Manage patients personal information and status of application.
-  - Receive in-screen notifications of future appointments
+  - Receive current information of the system immediately.
+  - System itself leaves no room for error.
+  - Usage effiency on point, keeping everything simple.

 ### Note